domoticz/domoticz-docker/README.md

 Domoticz
 ======

 Domoticz - http://www.domoticz.com/

-Docker containers with official Domoticz (beta) builds
+Docker containers with official Domoticz (beta) builds.

-**THIS IS A WORK IN PROGRESS AND IS NOT FINISHED YET, FEEL FREE TO HELP!**
+*(Currently available for 32/64 arm and 64 bit Linux platforms.)*

+Domoticz is a Home Automation System that lets you monitor and configure various devices like: Lights, Switches, various sensors/meters like Temperature, Rain, Wind, UV, Electra, Gas, Water and much more.
+Notifications/Alerts can be sent to any mobile device

 ## How to use

 **Pull image**

 ```
-docker pull domoticz/domoticz:$VERSION
+docker pull domoticz/domoticz
 ```

 **Run container**